 Typically, each team should work towards matching the contact days of the programme.
 Therefore one workshop day should mean one day's contact time with your team.
-This can be split up any way you wish.
+This can be split any way you wish.

 When is the deadline for the application submitted?

 Cohort two (London) midday, 29 November 2017.